-NOTE 3: Typical meteorological radar system parameters are e.g. a centre frequency of 5 640 MHz, transmitter power of 250 kW, a pulse duration of t = 500 ns and a rise time of tr = 100 ns.
+EXAMPLE: Typical meteorological radar system parameters are e.g. a centre frequency of 5 640 MHz, transmitter power of 250 kW, a pulse duration of t = 500 ns and a rise time of tr = 100 ns.
 The 40 dB bandwidth calculated applying the equation from Annex B is 27,7 MHz.
 This leads to OoB boundaries at 10,8 × 27,7 MHz = 299,2 MHz away from the operating frequency.
 For this example the absolute boundaries between OoB emissions and spurious emissions are: 5 640 MHz - 299,2 MHz = 5 340,8 MHz and 5 640 MHz + 299,2 MHz = 5 939,2 MHz (see Figure 7).
+Figure 7 shows the calculated emission masks for the aforementioned parameters of a typical meteorological radar system applying the mask specification in clause 4.2.1.3 which is corresponding to the dashed line in Figure A2.1b of ECC/Recommendation (02)05 [2].

+Figure 7: Calculated emissions mask for pulse duration t = 500 ns and rise time tr = 100 ns at centre frequency of 5 640 MHz (example)

+For the measurements below 5 850 MHz, a WR187/WG12 waveguide shall be used as indicated in Table 7, the lower measurement frequency shall be equal to the cut-off frequency of 3 152 MHz while the upper boundary is defined in Table 1 of ERC/Recommendation 74-01 [1] (see Table 8).

+NOTE: The radars covered by the present document use waveguides to transfer power between the transmitter and the antenna and the waveguide is selected such that the cut-off frequency is always above 1 GHz as shown in Table 7.
+Therefore, measurements below this frequency do not provide valid results since the waveguide is unable to support power transfer along its length below the cut-off frequency.

 All measurements of Out-of-Band emissions shall be made with a reference bandwidth of 1 MHz.

-Figure 7 shows the calculated emission masks for the aforementioned parameters of a typical meteorological radar system applying the mask specification in clause 4.2.1.3 which is corresponding to the dashed line in Figure A2.1b of ECC/Recommendation (02)05 [2].

-Figure 7: Calculated emissions mask for pulse duration t = 500 ns and rise time tr = 100 ns at centre frequency of 5 640 MHz
+The results obtained shall be compared and shall remain below the limit specified in clause 4.2.1.4.2 in order to prove compliance with the requirement.

 Spurious emissions

-For the spurious emission measurements the so-called indirect method specified in Annex 2 of Recommendation ITU-R M.1177-4 [3] shall be used.
+For the spurious emission measurements the so-called indirect method specified in clause 6.4.3 of Annex 1 of Recommendation ITU-R M.1177-4 [3] shall be used.
 To perform the measurements, the radar system and the measuring equipment shall be set up as displayed in Annex D. The spurious power emissions shall be measured in the frequency ranges outside the OoB emissions boundaries.

 NOTE 1: Depending on the setup of the meteorological radar system the location where the measurement setup will be installed may be close to the antenna.
 This ensures that band-limiting components like circulator, rotary joint or waveguide filter are included in the measurement.

-The spurious domain emission limits shall take into account the attenuation of spurious domain emissions by the antenna as indicated in Annex 5 of ERC/Recommendation 74-01 [1].

 Wave propagation in the waveguide is not possible below a certain cut-off frequency where the attenuation of the waveguide is very high.
 Beyond a certain upper frequency limit, several propagation modes are possible so that the behaviour of the waveguide is no longer unambiguous.
 In the unambiguous range of a rectangular waveguide, only TE1,0 waves are capable of propagation.
 In the WG16 waveguide the cut-off frequency is 6 556 MHz which is higher than the operating frequency of the C-Band meteorological radar systems.
 Therefore, at least a 15 cm long WG16 waveguide shall be inserted in the measurement setup in order to protect the measurement device from the operating frequency in the WG16 and higher waveguide bands.
 The waveguide acts as a high pass in this setup.